-Two of the most recent versions, the Ring Video Doorbell 3 and Ring Video Doorbell 2, share characteristics like notifications, but there are a few key differences between the two.
-We compared the two options to determine which model will work best for you.
+Two of the most recent doorbells — the Ring Video Doorbell 3 and the newly released Ring Video Doorbell Pro 2 — share characteristics like notifications and custom motion zones, but there are a few key differences between the two.
+Here, we compare the two doorbells to determine which model will work best for you.

 At a glance